PedroZibordi/PedroZibordi/README.md

 # 👋 Hi there!
 I'm Pedro Zibordi

-🎯 Software Engineering student passionate about back-end development and web technologies.
+🎯 Software Engineering student passionate about web development and web technologies.
 🚀 Currently seeking opportunities to grow professionally and contribute to awesome tech projects.

 ---